 Welcome to Weird, Unsocialized Homeschoolers!
 I’m Kris Bales, a Christian wife and mother, and a sweet-tea-drinking Southern girl who was born and raised in Georgia.
 Yes, I have an accent.
 And, I’m short.

-I’ve got a serious side, too, which you’ll see when I’m sharing my faith; homeschooling tips, resources and encouragement; and my passion for health and fitness, which is the direct result of my 90 pound weight loss.
-(You can read more about that by clicking the Fitness tab at the top of the page.)
+I’ve got a serious side, which you’ll see when I’m sharing my faith; homeschooling tips, resources and encouragement; and my passion for health and fitness, which is the direct result of my 90 pound weight loss.
+(You can read more about that by clicking the Weight Loss tab at the top of the page.)

 And, of course if you’ve ever wondered to yourself, “Why do people homeschool,” you can find the answer here – for my family, anyway.
 We began homeschooling in 2002 when our oldest was entering second grade.
 It began as a trial run, but it was clear after less than three months that homeschooling was the perfect fit for us.
 Maybe we’re just naturally weird.
 Or, you know, maybe we just liked being able to tailor our kids’ educations to their needs.

 Our homeschooling style is a special brand I like to call “classically eclectic with a Charlotte Mason twist.”
 Eclectic in both resources and approach, we like the four-year cycle of a classical style tossed with some elements of Charlotte Mason.
 Our favorite learning occurs when we approach topics with a unit study mindset and lots of great books and hands-on activities.

 My hobbies include blogging, reading, drawing and photography.
 I also enjoy drawing the online homeschooling community together each Friday with the Weekly Wrap-Up, where we share highlights from our weeks, along with tips and resources.